 All meetings, except those dealing with personnel issues, will be open.

 Departments and schools must prepare a formal request using the Course Inventory Management (CIM) system via the CatsWeb Faculty & Staff menu, including appropriate GEC documentation, in order for the GEC to consider an existing or a new course for inclusion in the General Education Core Curriculum.
 If a new course is not recommended for inclusion in the General Education Core Curriculum, the department or school may still propose the course to the UCC, but the course will not be approved for the General Education Core Curriculum without recommendation by the GEC.

 The GEC has responsibility for the review and audit of all courses identified as part of the General Education Core Curriculum.
 The GEC may require that departments and schools discuss the results of assessment, and the GEC may recommend that a course be removed from the General Education Core Curriculum.
 The AVPAS and dean of University College will communicate the results of the review and audit process to the appropriate departments and schools.

 Position Date Associate Vice President for Academic Success and Dean of University College February 1 E3Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superceded.

-Assistant Vice President for Academic Services; senior reviewer of this PPS
+Associate Vice President for Academic Success and Dean of University College; senior reviewer of this PPS